 High-frequency chest wall oscillation (HFCWO) is an airway clearance technique in which external chest wall oscillations are applied to the chest using an inflatable vest that wraps around the chest.
-These machine produces vibrations at variable frequencies and intensities, helping to loosen and to thin mucus, and separate it from airway walls.1
+These machines produce vibrations at variable frequencies and intensities, helping to loosen and thin mucus and separate it from airway walls.

 How does HFCWO work?